-Preschool Program
+Preschool Programme

 Our Preschool Program (1 to 5 years) focuses on the holistic development of our children.
 In a supportive and enriching environment, our skillful teachers facilitate learning through play-based inquiry.